 Furthermore, you want to pick a streaming platform that is affordable and easy to use.
 If you’re new to live streaming, choose a provider that doesn’t require any technical know-how to use their system.
 Streaming platforms like DaCast help you do live education broadcasting with just a few clicks.
 For context, DaCast is one of the most affordable streaming services in the industry.
 With our platform you can easily stream live video on your website, while maintaining control of and rights to your content.
 And that’s just one advantage of the DaCast platform!

 A good streaming service also provides a monitoring and analytics feature.
 You need tracking tools to evaluate the outcome of your event.
 You want to have access to viewer numbers, behaviors and engagement.
 Especially for an online class, you want to know if your students stayed on the stream the whole time or if they left before the end.

-Finally, you want to know if your lesson or material is engaging enough for your students.
+In addition, you want to know if your lesson or material is engaging enough for your students.
 You can use this information to tailor your lesson plans according to your students’ needs and preferences.
 DaCast comes with an in-system analytics tools that makes it easy for you to track your ROI.

 5. Educational content

 So, you now have all the tools you need for live education broadcasting.
 Now what?